StatisMike/gd-rehearse/Readme.md

 ## Setup

 To run tests and benchmarks, the macros alone are not sufficient.
-You need to create a Godot project linked to your `gdext` extension.
-This project should contain a scene with a `GdTestRunner` node as the base node.
-You can easily set this up when creating a Godot application.
-If you're developing a `gdext` extension, consider having a minimal Godot project inside your crate's workspace.
-You can find example of the implementation in the `tests` subcrate of this crate.
+You need to create a Godot project using your `gdext` extension.
+This project should contain a scene with a `GdTestRunner` node as the base node - so additional scene if you are creating a Godot application.
+If you're developing a `gdext` extension, you need to have a minimal Godot project inside your crate's workspace.
+You can find an example of the implementation in the `tests` directory of this repo.

 After setting up the scene, you can run it from the Godot editor or the command line.
 Refer to the `GdTestRunner` documentation for additional information.

+> ⚠️ While running tests from the editor, if the full runner run is very short the output won't always get printed to Godot console.

 ## Note

-The functionality of this crate is heavily inspired by the [internal tests of `godot-rust`](https://github.com/godot-rust/gdext/tree/master/itest).
+The functionality of this crate is heavily inspired by the [internal tests of `godot-rust`](https://github.com/godot-rust/gdext/tree/master/itest), and core portions of source code are borrowed from there.
+Big thanks to maintainers and contributors of `godot-rust`!